-The new fit to Mg II shows also an interesting improvement after the change of the redshift.
-The position of the line during the fitting is a free parameter, and the average shift of Mg II now is only -234 km s$^{-1}$ (blueshift), so the line is much closer to the systemic redshift than in the previous fitting (1650 km s$^{-1}$, redshift).
-The average width of the Mg II line remains larger than that of the Fe II (4605 km s$^{-1}$ vs. 4200 km s$^{-1}$).
-A small systematic shift of the MgII line (from -212 to -270${\rm km\,s^{-1}}$) is consistent with the velocity shifts with respect to [OIII] $\lambda5007$ in the composite spectrum of the quasar population \citep{vandenberk2001}.
+The new fit to MgII also shows an interesting improvement after the change of the redshift.
+The position of the line during the fitting is a free parameter and the average shift of MgII now is only -234 km s$^{-1}$ (blueshift), so the line is much closer to the systemic redshift than in the previous fitting (1650 km s$^{-1}$, redshift).
+The average width of the MgII line remains larger than that of the FeII (4605 km s$^{-1}$ vs. 4200 km s$^{-1}$).
+A small systematic shift of the MgII line (from -212 to -270${\rm km\,s^{-1}}$) is consistent with the velocity shifts with respect to [OIII] $\lambda5007$ in the composite spectra of the quasar population \citep{vandenberk2001}.

-However, the properties of Fe II drastically changed.
-The new decomposition lowered the Fe II EW level from the average $12.5 \pm 0.4$\AA ~ down to $3.2 \pm 0.1$\AA~ in the studied wavelength band.
+However, the properties of FeII drastically changed.
+The new decomposition lowered the FeII EW level from the average $12.5 \pm 0.4$\AA ~ down to $3.2 \pm 0.1$\AA~ in the studied wavelength band.
 Thus, the fractional variability in EW(FeII) is now higher, 24 \% while in the previous analysis, it was 17 \%.
 We did not subtract the measurement error here, so the quoted value is not the excess variance.
 In addition, the change does not look like a simple shift pattern but shows considerable randomness in time.